Proven-Paradox/shaper-system/Handbook.md

 ------------
 # Chapter 1: How to Play

-## What you Need to Play
+## What you Need
 ### Required:
 * An Arbiter.
 This is S3's term for game master; the person running everything other than the heroes.
 * At least one player.
 * The S3 Handbook (this page): https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md
 * A [Character sheet](https://docs.google.com/spreadsheets/d/1SpLmm85PxUhJBP4AtJBr99vJqZO9HvnlGro7OmUJT9A/edit?usp=sharing) for each player.
-* A pair of 10-sided dice (also called d10s) for each participant. *ALL* rolls in S3 are made with d10s; any time "die" or "dice" are referenced in the rules, it is always a d10.
+* A pair of 10-sided dice (also called d10s) for each participant.
-> If you are playing a character focused on doing elemental damage, you probably want to bring three dice.
+> Characters focused on elemental damage often need three dice.
 * Pencil and paper.
 > Do not use pen or something you can’t easily erase.
 Trust me.

-```
-TODO: Continue review from here; highest priority: need to review text before
-continuing development.
-```
-### Recommended but not vital:
+### Useful but not vital:
-* A play mat with grid sections large enough to house multiple characters or a dry erase surface to help keep track of character positions.
+* A play mat with grid sections large enough to house multiple characters, or a dry erase surface.
-* A notebook for each player to write personal notes in.
+* A notebook for each player.
+For combat scenarios...
-* The Arbiter can refer to the [Adversaries and Monsters page](https://github.com/Proven-Paradox/shaper-system/blob/main/Adversaries-and-Monsters.md#adversaries-and-monsters) for pre-created enemies to pit players against.
+* The Arbiter can refer to the [Adversaries and Monsters page](https://github.com/Proven-Paradox/shaper-system/blob/main/Adversaries-and-Monsters.md#adversaries-and-monsters) for pre-created enemies.

-### Totally optional, but maybe fun/useful:
-* Miniatures to represent characters in combat.
-* A deck of playing cards or tarot cards (just in case a card game breaks out).
+* Miniatures.
-* Props to illustrate circumstances on the battlefield.
+* Props to illustrate terrains and objects on a map.
-* Access to a search engine.
-> This should be limited to the Arbiter in some settings.
-In settings where access to the Internet or an equivalent is common, this could be available to players as well.

 > Hello.
-This is Dox.
+This is Dox, the game dev.
 We're in a box right now.
 Text in a Dox Box is me speaking to the reader directly rather than as part of the rules.
-In these, I'll add clarifications, examples, and recommendations to help understand the rules or run the game smoothly.
+In these, I'll add clarifications, examples, and recommendations to help understand the rules or run the game.

 ## Rolling Dice
-In general when you are asked to roll dice in Story Shaper, you will roll a pair of 10-sided dice.
-This gets you a range of 2 to 20, with results in the middle being significantly more likely than extreme results.
-You will then add the results together, and add a modifier to that which is based on your character’s character sheet (more on that later).
-The higher the result, the better you did at the task in question.
+Almost all dice checks go the same way.
+First the random factor: roll two 10-sided dice and add them together.
+This gives a range of 2 to 20, with middling results being significantly more likely than extremes.
+On top of that, each type of roll has a modifier depending on the entity's character sheet.
+Each is the sum of two Attributes and that roll's Realized Potential, a bonus purchased with XP.
+One can think of Attributes as representing a character's talent, while Realized Potential is the result of training and effort.
+(This modifier can be negative.)
+This is S3's core mechanic: almost all rolls are 2d10+<bonus>.
+The higher this sum, the better the result.

+> For example, Alex is trying to climb over a fence with Athletics, which is based on Strength and Toughness.
+Alex's Strength is 1 and Toughness is 2, and he has Realized Potential of 2 in Athletics from his time in high school sports, for a total modifier of +5.
+He rolls a pair of dice, getting a 4 and an 8.
+His total Athletics check is (4 + 8 + 5) 17.

 ### Rerolls
-Some circumstances enable a player to reroll their dice.
+Some circumstances enable a player to reroll one of their dice.
 A given die can only be rerolled once, even if the new roll would otherwise qualify to be rerolled.

 #### Boon
-Circumstances or character traits sometimes grant a character an advantage that allows them to get favorable dice results in ways other than increasing their modifier.
-This is principally done by granting Boon +X. When a roll is made with Boon +X, the player may reroll one die if it is equal to or less than X. You must take the new roll, even if it is lower.
+Circumstances or character traits grant a character a conditional or temporary advantage are represented by Boon +X. When a roll is made with Boon +X, the character may reroll a die if it is equal to or less than X. They must take the new roll, even if it is lower.

 > Some examples of Boon in play:
 > Varna makes a Stealth roll with Boon +3.
 He rolls two dice and gets a 2 and a 6.
 He chooses to reroll the 2, getting an 8, giving a final result of 6 + 8 = 14, plus his modifier.
 > Marona is trying to haggle at a shop with Boon +4.
 She rolls a 4 and a 9.
 She is allowed to keep this roll if she likes, but chooses to use the reroll and gets a 1.
 Her final result is 9 + 1 = 10 plus her modifier.

 ##### Boon Splitting
 If a character's Boon magnitude matches or exceeds the sum of both dice, both may be rerolled.

-> For example, Billy Baggins is sniping an enemy, and has Boon 5.
+> For example, Billy Baggins is sniping an enemy, and has Boon +5.
 He rolls a 3 and a 1.
 His Boon level is higher than both dice combined, so he may reroll both.
 He gets a 9 and a 4, resulting in a much stronger hit.
 > As a counter example, Jonny aims a gun and takes a shot that has Boon +2.
 He rolls his the dice and gets a 1 and a 2.
 This is not enough to reroll both dice, so he chooses to reroll the 1 and gets a 4.
 His final result of 2 + 4 = 6, plus any modifiers.

+```
+TODO: Continue review from here; highest priority: need to review text before
+continuing development.
+```
 #### Bane
 The unfavorable complement of Boon, Bane is imposed on a character when circumstances or sabotage make the character more likely to fail at a task.
 When a roll is made with Bane -X, the player must reroll their *highest* die if it is equal to or greater than (11 - X).
 Note that Bane does not go above -5, as rerolling any die below a 6 is statistically advantageous.

 | Bane -X | Reroll a die above... |